-Wondering if your girl is ready for camp?
-Here are ways to tell if she’s prepared to have a spectacular time at Girl Scout Camp:
+Wondering if your child is ready for camp?
+Here are ways to tell if they’re prepared to have a spectacular time at Girl Scout Camp.

-- She has successfully spent the night away from home, and is able to cope with new things such as new or different bathrooms, darkness, and insects.
+- Successfully spent the night away from home, and are able to cope with new things such as new or different bathrooms, darkness, and insects?

-- She is comfortable in a group setting, including sleeping, and is able to fall asleep on her own.
+- Been comfortable in a group setting, including sleeping, and is able to fall asleep on her own?

-- She enjoys spending time outdoors, being active, and learning new things!
+- Enjoy spending time outdoors, being active, and learning new things?

-- She likes making new friends, can get along with others, and is willing to spend time with all girls, not just her best friends.
+- Like making new friends, can get along with others, and willing to spend time with all girls, not just her best friends?

-- She can adapt to new places and try new things (maybe with some encouragement!).
+- Adapt to new places and try new things (maybe with some encouragement!)?

-- She can follow directions and engage with others in active camp life.
+- Follow directions and engage with others in active camp life?

-- She is ready and willing to help with planning and clean-up, including daily group cabin chores (called kapers).
+- Ready and willing to help with planning and clean-up, including daily group cabin chores (called kapers)?

-- She is willing to leave her cell phone at home.
+- Willing to leave your cell phone at home.

-- She should be able to move independently from place to place at camp.
+- Able to move independently from place to place at camp.

-- She may sometimes need a little help from a counselor, but she can shower, brush her teeth, and manage personal hygiene.
+- Campers may sometimes need a little help from a counselor, but you can shower, brush your teeth, and manage personal hygiene.

-- She is able to communicate with a camp counselor when assistance is needed.
+- Able to communicate with a camp counselor when assistance is needed.

-- And last but not least: She wants to go, and has a family that is willing to let her go away for a few days for a fun, rewarding experience that builds skills and independence!
+- And last but not least: They want to go, and have a family that is willing to let them go away for a few days for a fun, rewarding experience that builds skills and independence!

 A Note on Grade Levels

 Each of our camps is designed to be developmentally appropriate for the grades listed for each session.
-Grade levels listed on summer camp sessions reflect the school grade your girl will begin in upcoming fall.
+Grade levels listed on summer camp sessions reflect the school grade your camper is currently in.